dontpanicdao/starknet-burner/docs/contributors/design/05-learning-more.md

 ## To learn more...

-First and foremost, it is important to understand Abstract Account in order to develop a wallet.
+First and foremost, it is important to understand Abstract Account in order to develop a signer.
 The following links are must read in order to fully understand what we are talking about:

 - [StarkNet Account Abstraction Model - Part 1](https://community.starknet.io/t/starknet-account-abstraction-model-part-1/781).